Lola Flash: Career

 In the 1990s, Flash moved to London and in 2002 received their MFA from the London College of Printing.
 While there, they covered events for a gay publication, the Pink Paper.
 They also started exploring different themes through traditional portraiture, using a large format camera.
 Flash remained in London for twelve years, working for alternative lifestyle publications and teaching at Havering College.

 Flash was part of the Art Positive artist collective.

 Flash's next work was two photography series at Alice Yard in Woodbrook, Port of Spain: Scents of Autumn, The Quartet series.

 Flash's newer work has focused on issues such as how skin color impacts black identity and gender fluidity.
 They have frequently photographed members of the LGBT community, including a series called LEGENDS which portrays iconic members of the New York City LGBT community.

 In a recent project "SALT," Lola Flash focuses on women over the age of seventy who remain active in their field.
 Their collaborators, who are portrayed in classical portrait-style photographs, are often unheralded women who range from artists and activists to real estate agents, singers and designers; however, some notable women, like Agnes Gund, Ruth Pointer and Betye Saar, were incorporated into the series.

 Flash's photography is featured in the 2009 book Posing Beauty: African American Images from the 1890s to the Present.
 Most recently a book entitled "Believable: Traveling with My Ancestors" their first monograph, was published by the New Press in 2023.

 Flash's 2018 solo show, Lola Flash: 1986 – Present, is a 30-year retrospective, spanning three decades of influential works curated for exhibition at Pen + Brush in New York City.
 The show documents the beginnings of their work with the series about the AIDS crisis in New York City and extends through to the "critically lauded "SALT" and "[sur]passing" series."

 In 2019, under the Center for Photography at Woodstock, Artist in Residence Program, Flash noted "I've been a committed artist for 40 years, now having finally gained a seat at the table."

 In Flash's current Afrofuturist series, "syzygy, the vision," Flash transforms themself into an avatar "enduring to the horrors of racism, sexism and homophobia," and "experiencing moments of joy, envisioning a future where there is equity for all."
 Flash is a member of the Kamoige Collective and is the President of the board of Queer|Art.

 Equipment and methodology

 Flash began taking photographs using a Minox and then in high school they began shooting with a 35mm Yashica.

 Flash initially became known for using the cross-color technique of photography, which inverts colors.

 Flash currently uses a Toyo-view camera using the 4×5 film format and most recently works with a Fuji GFX100 camera.

 Personal life

 Flash lives and works in Kips Bay, Manhattan.
-In addition to photography, Flash was a visual arts and English Language Arts teacher at the Williamsburg High School of Art and Technology, and has recently retired.
+In addition to photography, Flash was a visual arts and English Language Arts teacher at the Williamsburg High School of Art and Technology, and retired in 2022.